Sustainable Code Generation Using Large Language Models: A Systematic Literature Review: Research Methodology

-To ensure that only the most relevant and high-quality studies were considered in this systematic literature review, we applied a predefined set of inclusion and exclusion criteria, as summarized in Table~\ref{tab:inc_exc}.
-In order to qualify as a primary study, the research work must meet all inclusion criteria and must not meet any exclusion criteria.
+To ensure that only relevant and high-quality studies were included in this systematic literature review, we applied a predefined set of inclusion and exclusion criteria, summarized in Table~\ref{tab:inc_exc}.

-We included studies that used or evaluated LLMs for code generation, addressed sustainability aspects such as energy efficiency or resource usage, and provided empirical evaluation results.
-Studies were excluded if they did not involve an LLM, lacked sustainability analysis, focused on unrelated tasks, or had no accessible full text in English.
-The inclusion and exclusion criteria were applied at multiple stages of the literature review process, including the initial filtering of primary studies and the full-text screening phase.
-They were also employed during the snowballing process, which resulted in the addition of 4 more primary studies.
+We included studies that used or evaluated LLMs for code generation, addressed sustainability aspects such as energy efficiency or resource usage, and reported empirical results.
+Studies were excluded if they did not involve LLMs, lacked sustainability analysis, focused on unrelated tasks, or did not have accessible full text in English.
+The criteria were applied at multiple stages, including initial filtering, full-text screening, and snowballing, which resulted in the addition of 3 more primary studies.

-Although several studies claim efficiency improvements, many of them do not provide empirical evaluation of energy consumption or energy efficiency.
-Since our objective is to examine the sustainability of LLM-generated code based on measurable evidence, we refined our exclusion criteria to remove studies that do not include any form of energy consumption analysis.
-As a result, only studies that provide explicit energy-related evaluation were considered in the final selection.
-This refinement reduced the number of eligible studies to 19.
-Moreover, to ensure comprehensive coverage of this emerging research area, we also included relevant pre-prints from arXiv, as sustainability-focused research on LLM-generated code is still developing and may not yet be fully represented in peer-reviewed venues.
+Although several studies claim efficiency improvements, many do not provide empirical evaluation of energy consumption.
+Since our objective is to assess the sustainability of LLM-generated code based on measurable evidence, we refined the exclusion criteria to remove studies lacking energy-related analysis.
+As a result, only studies with explicit energy evaluation were included, reducing the final set to 18 studies.
+To ensure comprehensive coverage of this emerging area, we also included relevant preprints from arXiv, as sustainability-focused research on LLM-generated code is still evolving and may not yet be fully represented in peer-reviewed venues.